 On the same side as the names of the crew there is also a propeller from the crashed airplane.
 Funds for the monument were gathered from the local population on the initiative of the former sawmill owner E Johansson, and Hilmer Andersson from Alingsås.

-The relatives of the crew have donated a box for sacramental wafers in silver with the same text as is found on the monument.
-The reason why they did this is that when it became known that the accident had occurred, then the church bells were ringing for the souls of the victims and therefore this fine gift was donated to the church in Östad, where they let the church bells ring for the crew.
+Comrades of the crew have donated a box for sacramental wafers in silver with the same text as is found on the monument.
+When it became known that the accident had occurred, then the church bells in Östad were ringing for the souls of the victims.
+Therefore this fine gift was donated to the church.

 Author: Karl Allmenröder